 - Consultation and interprofessional/interdisciplinary skills

 The competencies are met operationally through various academic and training activities that include courses, practicum and internship placements, and supervised research experiences.
 Multiple data sources are used to assess outcomes relative to these competencies.
-These competencies specify knowledge, attitudes, and skills that you are expected to achieve by the time you graduate from the program.
+These competencies specify knowledge, attitudes, and skills that you are expected to achieve by the time you graduate from the clinical psychology program at the San Francisco Bay area campus.

 - History and systems of psychology